UNDP-Data/pgsql/src/geohubsql/hrea/README.md

 The input files are:

-- gpkgs of the administrative boundaries of each Country (for performance reasons: as single parts, geometrically subdivided so that each feature has a maximum of 1000 vertexes)
+- gpkgs of the administrative boundaries of each Country (for performance reasons: as single parts, geometrically subdivided so that each feature has a maximum of 1000 vertexes.
+An example can be found in the `example_data` folder)
 - global facebook population raster, where the value of each pixel represents the estimated number of people living in the pixel's area
 - global HREA rasters, showing the probability of electrification of each pixel with a range [0..1]